byrzhm/blog/_posts/ai/framework/2024-12-20-huggingface-transformers.md

     outputs = self.postprocess(model_outputs, **postprocess_params)
     return outputs
 ```
+{: .nolineno }

+The `Pipeline.run_single` method involves three main steps: preprocessing the input, running the model, and postprocessing the output.
-First, it converts input prompt `inputs` to tokens `model_inputs` by calling `TextGenerationPipeline.preprocess`.
+- First, it converts input prompt `inputs` to tokens `model_inputs` by calling `TextGenerationPipeline.preprocess`.
-Then, it feeds the `model_inputs` to the model and gets the `model_outputs` by calling `Pipeline.forward`.
+- Then, it feeds the `model_inputs` to the model and gets the `model_outputs` by calling `Pipeline.forward`.
-Finally, it decodes the `model_outputs` to text by calling `TextGenerationPipeline.postprocess`.
+- Finally, it decodes the `model_outputs` to text by calling `TextGenerationPipeline.postprocess`.

 <details>
     <summary>Click to see more about "TextGenerationPipeline.preprocess"</summary>
     <div markdown="1">

 `TextGenerationPipeline.preprocess` will use `tokenizer` passed in to convert input prompt text to tokens,
-more specifically a sequence of token indices.
+more precisely a sequence of token indices.
 ```python
 inputs = self.tokenizer(prefix + prompt_text, return_tensors=self.framework, **tokenizer_kwargs)
 ```
+{: .nolineno }

 </div>
 </details>